 ServiceNow CMDB Accuracy: Why Native Discovery Falls Short at Scale

-For most ServiceNow environments, that assumption breaks down somewhere in the discovery layer.
+For most ServiceNow environments, that problem originates in the discovery layer.
 Native ServiceNow Discovery was designed for specific use cases: IP-based network scanning, WMI/SSH credential-based interrogation, and scheduled data ingestion.
-Those capabilities cover a lot of ground.
-But they leave structural blind spots that, at enterprise scale, consistently produce outdated CIs, missing relationships, and undetected shadow IT, the same conditions that CMDB best practices are designed to prevent.
+Those capabilities cover significant ground, but they leave structural blind spots.
+At enterprise scale, these gaps consistently produce outdated CIs, missing relationships, and undetected shadow IT.
+Those are the same conditions that sound CMDB best practices are designed to prevent.

 Before examining its limitations, it is worth acknowledging what ServiceNow’s built-in discovery is genuinely capable of.
 It handles IP-based scanning of on-premises infrastructure, credential-based interrogation of Windows and Linux endpoints, and basic CI population for servers, network devices, and software inventory.
 For straightforward, predominantly on-premises environments with stable change velocity, out-of-the-box discovery can maintain a reasonable baseline.

-The problem is that most enterprise environments no longer look like that baseline.
+The problem is that most enterprise environments no longer match that baseline.
 Hybrid and multi-cloud architectures, containerized workloads, dynamic auto-scaling groups, and rapid deployment cycles have pushed infrastructure complexity well beyond what IP-based scanning was designed to handle.

 Five Structural Gaps in ServiceNow Native Discovery